-4423 Piano Literature (3) F
+Piano Literature (3) F Offered even-numbered years

-A survey of literature for the harpsichord and piano from the 18th century to the present.
+A survey of harpsichord and piano literature from the 18th century to the present.
 Prerequisite: Music 2402.

-Instrumental Chamber Literature (3) SP Offered even-numbered years
+4433 Instrumental Chamber Literature (3) SP Offered even-numbered years

-A study of the literature of chamber music written for string and wind instruments from the Renaissance to the present, with special emphasis on major works within each type of instrumentation and within the output of major composers for chamber ensembles.
+A survey of chamber music literature written for string and wind instruments from the Renaissance to the present, with special emphasis on major works within each type of instrumentation and within the output of major composers for chamber ensembles.
 In addition to a core of essential works, special emphasis (major course project) will be given to the performance areas of the individual students.
 A significant portion of the class will be spent in listening and score reading.
 Prerequisite: Music 2402.

-4612 Conducting (2) F
+Conducting (2) F